ThGoulis/1.2-WISE-Database-Csv-to-HTML-PDF-Converter/README.md

-# 📊 CSV to HTML/PDF Converter
+# 📊 CSV to HTML and PDF Converter

 ## 📌 Project Overview
 This project provides a **GUI-based tool** for converting CSV data into **HTML reports with graphs** and optionally exporting them to **PDF**.
 It is designed for handling **WISE water data** but can be adapted for other datasets.